alecagayan/alcebot/README.md

 # alcebot
 A multipurpose discord bot with cool commands like Weather and Dice Rolling!

+## Support Server
+Having issues with alcebot?
+Fear not!
+Alcebot Support is here to save the day!
+Our support team and beta team

 ## How to start and run
 1. Paste main.py into your text editor
 2. Replace 'token' with your bot token